Phone-GWP-group

 Colour can be an excellent way to differentiate these ranges.
 However, care is required to allow consistency and the message you want to communicate about your products.
 Is a specific product representing value?
 Are others at the premium end of the scale?
 Are any related to eco-friendly lines or fun options for a particular segment?

-Careful consideration should not just go into brand colours, but for individual ranges as well.
+Careful consideration should not just go into brand colours, but also into individual ranges.

 A pair of blue adidas trainers among cardboard boxes